A: Descriptions of a job and an execution plan are as follows:

 OSS URL: oss://[accessKeyId:accessKeySecret@]bucket[.endpoint]/object/path

 This URI is used for specifying input/output data sources in the job, and is similar to hdfs://.
 In OSS data operations, you can configuration accessKeyId, accessKeySecret, and endpoint to Configuration, or you can specify accessKeyId, accessKeySecret, and endpoint in URI.
-For more details, refer to Development Preparation.
+For more information, see Development Preparation.

 Q: Why does the Spark SQL display “Exception in thread “main” java.sql.SQLException: No suitable driver found for jdbc:mysql:xxx” error